 Despite failing to summit the mountain of lentils, we thought it appropriate we attempt a pudding too so made our best attempt at a vegan chocolate mousse.
 As with the gluten lacking from those toasts in the starter, I’d not have guessed this was missing dairy.
 Topped with mint, raspberry and pistachio, the mousse was made from an avocado base with almond milk which gave a lovely smooth texture and nutty undertone.

 At a shade under fifteen quid for two courses or nineteen for three, this all represents great value.
 There’s a pleasing amount of invention in the dishes, using good ingredients, but not at the expense of flavour.
 Filmore & Union has been a reliable option in York since it opened, particularly for those following specific diets.
-We had a lovely evening with good food and I heartily recommend it for a great value evening out.
+We had a lovely evening with good food from the Filmore & Union summer menu and I heartily recommend it for a great value evening out.

 Disclaimer: No charge was made for our visit.
 Opinions remain impartial